What should I know about the Before Patient Experience (before the patient comes in)?

 - It should make patient intake and processing a highly streamlined process.
-For instance, In Touch EMR allows patients to complete their own intake process on our convenient iPad app.
+For instance, In Touch EMR allows patients to complete their own intake process in their patient portal.

 - It should integrate with scheduling and billing.
 It should also help the clinic stay in touch with patients using a marketing module to follow up consistently with patients and physicians, helping to generate referrals.

 As a practice owner / clinician, what should I look for in an integrated EMR?

 The ideal EMR solution should be fully integrated with scheduling, documentation and billing so a clinician can schedule and document how patients are doing.